Identity is the Key Enabler for Building Digital Trust in the New Workplace

 The prevailing insight garnered from the study was the demand for flexibility from employers.
 The sheer variety of opinions voiced, how they differed across countries, and how they were influenced by individuals’ personal circumstances enforced the notion that there can no longer be a one-size-fits-all workplace model.

-Business leaders are faced with a unique balancing act of creating digital experiences that enable agility, productivity and satisfaction without compromising security.
+Business leaders are faced with a unique balancing act of creating digital experiences that enable agility, productivity and satisfaction without compromising security or digital trust.
 But how do they tread that fine line and what role does identity have to play in helping them succeed?

 The future of work must be dynamic